 The major DCNR accomplishments of 2018 to operate effectively and efficiently are listed below.

 Environment Education Acclaim

-Employee accomplishments were acknowledged at Kinzua Bridge State Park Visitor Center and Park Office, winner of second-place honors in the Interior Exhibit category, National Association for Interpretation’s Interpretive Media Award competition.
+Kinzua Bridge State Park Visitor Center and Park Office received second place in the Interior Exhibit category in the National Association for Interpretation’s Interpretive Media Award competition.

 Human Resources Consolidation

 The Conservation and Environment HR Delivery Center, Office of Administration, has been together for a year and a half, and the team continues to work on standardizing processes and learning about the agencies for which HR services are provided.
 Accomplishments include:

 - Act 71, Civil Service Reform was approved, resulting in disbandment of the Civil Service Commission and movement of the administrative body under the Office of Administration, Talent Management Office, leaving the commission as an appeals and litigation body.
 This reform slows for procedural changes leading to a more efficient hiring process.
 Also, hiring functions are transitioning to vacancy-based hiring, which includes the conversion of written exams to experience and training exams, which means larger candidate pools for considerations.

 - The delivery center now employs a full-time recruiter for positions within all five agencies.
 The recruiter also coordinates intern programs, which bring approximately 200 interns across the delivery center.